Skip to content

 • pluginFolder is picking root folder of plugin's project this test is a part of.
 This way Hitchy will discover the plugin on running in context of fake application in fake project folder.

 Due to relying on existing fake project folders on disk, implementing unit tests for a plugin may be hard to manage.
-That's why this toolkit supports self-contained unit tests by describing the desired project folder's content to be written to disk temporarily:
+That's why SDT supports self-contained unit tests by describing the desired project folder's content to be written to disk temporarily:

 const { describe, before, after, it } = require( "mocha" );